Scooter // Automatic // 2024 // CBT Legal

 Don't have your CBT yet?

-You need a valid DL196 certificate before you can legally ride the Primavera 125 on the road.
+You need a valid DL196 certificate before you can legally ride the Primavera 125 on UK roads.

 Find CBT training →